vinodmeesap/cordova-background-geolocation/README.md

 BackgroundGeoLocation
 ==============================

-Cross-platform background geolocation for Cordova / PhoneGap with battery-saving "circular region monitoring" and "stop detection".
+Cross-platform background geolocation for Cordova with battery-saving "circular region monitoring" and "stop detection".

 Follows the [Cordova Plugin spec](https://github.com/apache/cordova-plugman/blob/master/plugin_spec.md), so that it works with [Plugman](https://github.com/apache/cordova-plugman).